The most common risk measure is standard deviation — a statistic measurement of volatility

 One standard deviation away from the average in either direction

-on the horizontal axis (the green area on the graph) accounts
+on the horizontal axis (the yellow area on the graph) accounts

 for somewhere around 68 percent of the annual returns in the time

 period.
-Two standard deviations away from the mean (the green
+Two standard deviations away from the mean (the yellow

-and blue areas) account for roughly 95 percent of the annual returns.
+and green areas) account for roughly 95 percent of the annual returns.

-And three standard deviations (the green, blue and red areas)
+And three standard deviations (the yellow, green and orange areas)

 account for about 99 percent of the annual returns.